Mercedes EQC performance, top speed & motor

 The Mercedes EQC has a different character to any of its rivals: it majors on comfort more than fun

 |0-62mph||Top speed||Driven wheels||Power|

-With 392bhp and 765Nm of torque, it’s no surprise that the EQC delivers gut-squirming mid-range bursts of speed.
-Even so, while it's fast enough – and then some – by any standard, it doesn’t feel as punchy as a Jaguar I-Pace, let alone a Tesla Model X. We’d like slightly more cohesive brake feel, too.
+With 402bhp and 765Nm of torque on tap, it’s no surprise that the EQC delivers gut-squirming mid-range speed.
+Even so, while it's fast enough by any standard, it doesn’t feel as punchy as a Jaguar I-Pace, let alone a Tesla Model X or the range-topping BMW iX.
+We’d like slightly more cohesive brake feel, too.

 Comfort and refinement are clearly the priorities for the EQC; smooth, slick ride comfort and unexceptional if reassuringly neutral handling are what really set it apart from its more enthusiastic-feeling rivals.
 There’s no optional suspension to add, either – this is the quietest and cushiest car in its class as standard.

 The EQC has a claimed 0-62mph time of 5.1 seconds, and while it feels incongruously rapid for such a heavy car, it never quite seems as quick as that sprint time suggests – rivals like the Model X and I-Pace feel faster still.
 For all that, nobody in their right mind would consider the EQC slow.
 It barrels up the road with enough brash mid-range urgency to make it a seriously rapid point-to-point car, while the linear, easy-to-modulate throttle response and power delivery also make it perfect for easing through a city commute.